stuartellis/tf-tasks/README.md

 - Adds a `.gitignore` file and a `Taskfile.yaml` file to the root directory of the project, if these do not already exist.
 - Provides a `.terraform-version` file.
 - Provides the file `tasks/tft/Taskfile.yaml` to the project.
 This file contains the task definitions.
-- Provides a `tf/` directory for TF files.
+- Provides a `tf/` directory structure for TF files and configuration.

 The tasks: